 For writers with representation, coaching services help you manage and optimize your representation relationships and keep to your deadlines, capitalize on emerging opportunities, prepare for important meetings, and drive towards success.

-I do not introduce screenplays or screenwriters to the industry for a fee.
+No. I do not introduce screenplays or screenwriters to the industry for a fee.
 While it is true that on occasion I will find a screenplay that I truly fall in love with and therefore introduce to a few colleagues for representation, development and production, this does not happen often.
-Consider this figure: While I’ve worked with over 100 writers in 2013, I’ve only introduced 5 screenplays to the industry throughout that year.
-Luckily, 3 of the writers I introduced to the industry got picked up for representation, while a 4th writer got a development deal with a prominent production company.
-In order to continue to get reads for my writers whenever I find a worthy scripts, I have to ensure that I only share material that is of the highest quality with my industry colleagues because the industry’s standards are incredibly high.
+In order to continue to get reads for my writers whenever I find a worthy script, I have to ensure that I only share material that is of the highest quality with my industry colleagues because the industry’s standards are incredibly high.
 Accordingly, I have to be relentlessly discerning.
 Many of my clients have gone on to secure representation with my input and guidance, but without my industry connections.
 Just because I don’t think that a particular script is right or ready for my colleagues in the industry and their particular taste does not mean that I will not do my best to help you carve your own path to representation.

 While, pending availability, I will do an intake with every prospective client that knocks on my virtual door, from novice to professional, ongoing coaching is NOT guaranteed.
 The intake session allows me the opportunity to not only assess your station and skill set, but also to determine whether we will be a fit for coaching.
 Elements such as skill level, attitude and career vision will factor into my decision as to whether or not we should continue together, and I would be happy to discuss those with you once my assessment is made.